jerkar/legacy-web-site/_jbake-site-sources/content/tour.md

 # Welcome to Jerkar tour

-With Jerkar you can write free form build definition (ala _Ant_) or templated ones (ala _Maven_).
+With Jerkar you can write free form build definition (ala _Ant_), templated ones (ala _Maven_) or rely on conventions only (no build script needed).
 In the following section, we will illustrate different different approach to use Jerkar.

-As Jerkar uses a very small set of concept, at the end of this section, you should have well understood most of the Jerkar principles.
+### Principles
+Jerkar is quite simpe in its principle.
+You write a class extending `org.jerkar.JkBuild` in the _build/def_ folder of your project then you can execute any public zero arg methods from the command line by executing `jerkar myMethod1 myOtherMethod` at the root folder of your project.
+To accomplish this, Jerkar :

+* compiles every java sources found under the _build/def_ folder
+* instantiates the first compiled class found implementing `org.jerkar.JkBuild`.
+If none the `org.jerkar.builtins.javabuild.JkJavaBuild`class is instantiated
+* invokes specified methods on the created instance.
+If no method is specified then the `doDefault`method is invoked

+You can also set any instance field annotated with `JkOption` from the command line by typing `jerkar myMethod -myField=foo`.
 <br/>

-#### Ant style build
+#### Ant style
 If you like to have complete control over your build, you may prefere the _Ant_ build style.
 The price is that you have to *write explicitly* what your build is doing.